-If you have a passion for photography, an interest in art or simply want to see the sites of Reykjavik the Sun Voyager is something you don’t want to miss.
+If you have a passion for photography, an interest in art, or simply want to see the sites of Reykjavik, the Solfar Sun Voyager is something you won’t want to miss!

-It is a common misconception that the outdoor sculpture resembles a viking ship.
+It’s a common misconception that the outdoor sculpture resembles a viking ship.
 However, this was not the intention of artist Jón Gunnar Árnason.
-The steel sculpture is actually a dream boat that holds the promise of undiscovered territory, an ode to the sun, emitting a dream of hope, progress and freedom.
-It portrays a symbolism of light and has become a part of Reykjavik.
+The steel sculpture is a dream boat that holds the promise of undiscovered territory.

-It is known to be said that Jón Gunnar Árnason visited an island called Bockholm situated in Finland.
-When he was there he was said to have an eerie feeling that he had been there before in another lifetime.
+It’s been said that Jón Gunnar Árnason visited an island called Bockholm in Finland.
+When he was there, he was said to have had an eerie feeling that he had been there before, but in another lifetime.

 There is an ancient story of exploration that saw travelers leave from the centre of the world and head in four different directions.
-A set of explorers followed the setting sun and ended up on a small island in the cold Atlantic Ocean.
-Maybe this is why Jón had a sense of Déjà vu.
+A set of explorers followed the sun set and ended up on a small island in the cold Atlantic Ocean.
+Maybe this is why Jón had a sense of déjà vu.

-When Jón was in Bockholm he looked towards the setting sun and saw a vision of a dreamboat that carried him home.
-Using granite rock he carved his idea and this was the blueprint to the sculpture that is known and loved today.
+When Jón was in Bockholm, he looked towards the setting sun and saw a vision of a dreamboat that carried him home.
+Using granite rock, he carved his idea, becoming the blueprint to the sculpture that is known and loved today.

 On the picturesque seafront of Reykjavik the sculpture is just a few minutes from the center of the city.
 It is also in very close proximity of the Harpa Concert Hall.
-Furthermore, in order continually be consumed in the art of Iceland, the sculpture is along Sæbraut, a well-known sculpture walking path.
+Furthermore, the sculpture is along Sæbraut – a well-known sculpture walking path.

-Of course, you will not be short of stunning views as nowhere in Iceland lacks this.
-Standing in front of the magnificent Mount Esja this is the perfect photo opportunity.
+Of course, you will not be short of stunning views when you’re in the area.
+Standing in front of the magnificent Mount Esja, Solfar creates the perfect photo opportunity.
 No matter what the season, this work of art is set to capture amazing photos.
 Taking full advantage of the midnight sun in the summer will allow you to seize the landscape in ways that would not be possible in the dark.
-Although, trying to capture the northern lights dancing in the sky is a great way to take advantage of long exposure photography to create a magical masterpiece.

 Being located in Reykjavik means there are many places to stay when visiting the sculpture, no matter what your budget.